 While Southwest was once considered a discount airline, more of its flights have been priced competitively with premium airlines over the last few years.
 Many frequent flyers have long flocked to Southwest anyway, often due to its free checked bag benefit and innovative perks like the Southwest Companion Pass.

-But, will Southwest credit cards still be worth it once the airline’s free checked bag policy ends?
+But, are Southwest credit cards still worth it now that the airline’s free checked bag policy has ended?
 Considering all credit cards from this issuer charge an annual fee that is not waived the first year, this question is definitely worth asking.

 Maximizing Southwest rewards after fee changes